ryoofalmalki/image_classification_TM_task1/README.md

-# 🧠 Image Classification Project – Teachable Machine + Google Colab
+# 🧠 Image Classification Task – Teachable Machine + Google Colab

 This project is a simple image classifier trained using Teachable Machine by Google, then deployed and tested using Python in Google Colab.
 It includes training three classes, writing prediction code, and visual documentation.